Esoteric science meaning is different for everyone.

 - The law of karma.

 - The ideas of reincarnation.

-- The seven principles of a man covered in Hermetic Principles.
+- The seven principles of a man are covered in Hermetic Principles.

-- The teaching of the different states of consciousness inside this hierarchy.
+- The teaching of the different states of consciousness within this hierarchy.

 - The idea of ‘ever-becoming’ as nature in all her cycles advances towards a limitless horizon of completion and evolution.

 He states that if the true and absolute nature of reality really exists, it cannot be discovered or measured with the exoteric tools of scientific and scientific research.
 His writings focus on the assertion that the visible materialistic world is equal to the invisible spiritual world, though the correspondence between the two does not reflect causal relations.

 Esoteric Science – Combining Science, Spirituality & Esoteric Knowledge

 There are a number of contemporary thoughts that fall into the category of esotericism, from ancient gnosis to hermeticism.
 This category includes Western culture, whose rejected knowledge has been accepted by both the scientific establishment and Orthodox religious authorities.
 Thus, esotericism is understood as a worldview that shuns the belief in instrumental causality and instead embraces the belief that all parts of the universe are related without the need for causation chains.